-- 2. Officers shall not utilize boilerplate or conclusory language (e.g., "guided to the ground", "offered resistance") when providing a written or recorded use of Force narrative. - D. Officer's Obligations Following Level 2 or 3 Use of Force - 1.
-Officers found to have used Level 2 or 3 Force shall remain on-scene until contacted by an investigator with the Internal Affairs Force Division. - E. Special Operations Division Procedure Following Use of Chemical munitions and NFDD - 1.
-When deployed NFDD and chemical munitions are considered a use of force.
+- When deployed, noise flash diversionary device (NFDD) and chemical munitions are considered a use of force.
 As such, their use will be documented and submitted to the chain of command for review.
 The documentation should consist of a description of the reasons for deployment, the method of deployment, the effects of the deployment, a description of any injuries or property damage resulting from the deployment, and an assessment of the outcomes of the deployment. - 2.
 The deployment of the below listed chemical munitions will be considered a use of force because it is likely to cause only momentary discomfort during application and will be utilized by personnel as a means of gaining compliance: - a.
 CS Tri-Chamber; - b.
-CS Triple Chaser;
+CS Triple Chaser; - c.

-- c.
 CS Hand Ball; - d.
 OC Vapor Aerosol; - e.
 Ferret 40mm Powder Barricade Round, OC; or - f.
 Ferret 40mm Powder Barricade Round, CS - 3.
-When NFDD devices or chemical munitions are deployed, an SOD supervisor will investigate the use of force as indicated below: - a.
+When NFDD or chemical munitions are deployed, an SOD supervisor will investigate the use of force as indicated below: - a.
 Respond to the scene, if not already on scene, and immediately identify the officer(s) involved in the use of force; - b.
 Review the involved officer(s) lapel video; - c.
 Review the lapel video of other officers on-scene where there is uncertainty about whether the incident is a use of force; - d.
-Examine personnel and subject(s) for injuries - e.
-Gather any evidence located at the scene - f.
-Ensure photographs of the officer(s) and the subject(s) are taken - g.
-Initiate a Blue Team entry for the use of force
+Examine personnel and individual(s) for injuries; - e.
+Gather any evidence located at the scene; - f.
+Ensure photographs of the officer(s) and the individual(s) are taken; and - g.
+Initiate a Blue Team entry for the use of force.